(Remember to look at the ‘Blogs’ to learn more about past volunteers’ experiences)

-- Before departure we will brief volunteers on specific aspects of the projects and their locations as well as host expectations.
+- Before departure we will brief volunteers on specific aspects of their project and the project location, as well as the project’s expectations.

-- There will be an English speaking contact on site responsible for volunteers and available for families to contact in case of emergencies.
+- There will be someone English speaking locally available for volunteers (and families, if appropriate) to contact in case of emergencies.

 - All volunteers should ensure that they obtain the latest contact information for the person in charge at their project before departure for the assignment.

-- NO volunteer should leave the UK without insurance.
+- NO volunteer should leave the UK or their home country without insurance.
 All volunteers are strongly advised to contact MIND THE GAP YEAR which specializes in insurance for this type of travel.
 If you buy Mind the Gap Year insurance by clicking on this link you will receive a 5% discount on normal rates.

-- ALL volunteers must check with their own GP as soon as their plans are firm to obtain the most up to date information on relevant inoculations.
+- ALL volunteers must check with their own GP/family doctor as soon as their plans are firm in order to obtain the most up to date information on relevant inoculations.